pitastrudl/wekanwiki/Platforms.md

 Only Standalone Wekan.
 If security is critical, keep behind firewall, without any ports open to Internet.

-* USE
-  * Use quay.io image release tags like "1.x" stable.
-* TEST
-  * Wekan uses Meteor 1.6.x.
-You can [test Meteor 1.8.x based Docker tags](https://github.com/wekan/wekan/issues/1947#issuecomment-435886419) and report are there speed improvements to that issue.
-* DO NOT USE
-  * Release tags "1.x.x" edge.
-They are [bleeding edge](https://github.com/wekan/wekan-snap/wiki/Snap-Developer-Docs).
-  * Docker Hub images, they are often broken.
 * [Docker](https://github.com/wekan/wekan/wiki/Docker)
   * [Windows](https://github.com/wekan/wekan/wiki/Windows) + build from source
   * [Mac](https://github.com/wekan/wekan/wiki/Mac)